-This county has an elevated score per this index for social vulnerability when comparing as a county to other counties in the state.
-Looking at the census tract level, the Coalgate area and eastern portion of the county have particularly higher scores for social vulnerability.
+This county has one of the highest score per this index for social vulnerability when comparing as a county to other counties in the state.
+Looking at the census tract level, the entire rural county (low population overall) has particularly higher scores for all tracts social vulnerability.
 Combine that with the tornados, as one physical hazard or event that occurs, people in these areas may have additional difficulties during an event due to transportation and family needs.
+Additionally recovery for socially vulnerable populations can be slow and may require additional outside assistance.